uriba/PlateReaderDataAnalyzer/README.md

 ## Local installation
 You may want to download and run the program locally, either for development purposes, or to gain better performance.
+This program uses [packrat](https://rstudio.github.io/packrat/) which should facilitate installing all the necessary dependencies.
+Once cloning to your own dir, simply start R in that directory and all the dependencies should be automatically downloaded and installed.

+### Local installation without packrat
+If, for some reason, packrat installation failed, or you prefer installing dependencies manually, you should install the following packages from CRAN using `install.packages('...')`: reshape2, gdata, shiny, shinyBS, DT, rhandsontable, zoo, foreach

-To do so you'll need, on top of the packages listed below, to install the rCharts package from github.
+On top of these packages, you'll need to install the rCharts package from github.
 In ubuntu/debian this will require installing the devtools package, which depends on libcurl.
 First we install libcurl using the shell:
 ```bash